Safety Tips for Driving in the Snow

 2. Give your ride a chance to warm-up before driving.

 A common misconception is that when temperatures plummet, your car needs 15-20 minutes to warm up, and we’re here to debunk this!
 Contrary to popular belief, it doesn’t take that long for your car to warm up, and it actually takes less than five minutes.
-If you wait five minutes from the time of starting to shift your vehicle into drive, your car is warmed up and ready to hit the road.
+If you wait five minutes from the time of starting to shift your vehicle into drive, your car is warmed up and ready to hit the road… unless it’s a diesel.
+In that case, maybe give it ten minutes.

 3. Utilize your car's safety features.

-If your vehicle is equipped with anti-skid options such as traction control, it’s recommended to enable these settings during the winter.
+If your vehicle is equipped with anti-skid options such as traction control, it’s recommended to enable these settings during the winter to avoid collisions, accidents, or any other perils.

 4. Swap those summer tires for winter ones.